On This Page

 Pulteney Bridge

 Stunning 18th-century bridge with shops built into it—one of only four such bridges worldwide (others in Florence, Venice).
 Free to walk across and browse shops.
-Best views are from riverside below or Parade Gardens (£2.50 entry in summer, free in winter).
+Best views are from riverside below or Parade Gardens (seasonal fee may apply, check current policy).
 Go at sunset for golden light on honey-stone bridge reflected in River Avon.

 Bath Abbey